Articles

 The source

-vinyl with orange, blue and white centre
+Vinyl with orange, blue and white center

 The amplifier

-hi-end standards differences
+standard hi-end differences

 Acoustic speakers